codio/site/source/docs/dashboard/create/addowners.html.md

 full_width: true
 ---

-You are the ‘owner of your organization if you created it.
+You are the **Owner** of your organization if you created it.
 You can add other owners (these will usually be other teachers who you wish to give admin rights to).
 There are 2 ways you can do this:

 ### Add a new user to your Organisation Owners group